Oxwillfollow/rock-paper-scissors/README.md

 This game is a basic test of javascript functionality.

-The game is played in the console.
+The game has a basic UI.